• Skip to primary navigation

 For Salad:

-• ½ cup toasted pecan halves, roughly chopped
+• ½ cup toasted pecan halves, chopped

 • ¼ cup dried cranberries